 Ms. Tsuruta taught as Visiting Assistant Professor at the University of Alberta in Edmonton and at the University of Missouri.
 She also taught piano and chamber music for 11 years at the New York Summer Music Festival in Oneonta.
 She has adjudicated and judged many competitions, including Reneé B. Fisher National Piano Competition in New Haven, and Concerto Competition at the University of Missouri-Kansas City, Missouri Music Teachers Association and National Federation of Music Clubs in Missouri.

 She resides with her husband, pianist Peter Miyamoto (petermiyamoto.com), in Columbia, Missouri, where she is active as an adjudicator, collaborator, educator, and promoter for the arts.
-In addition to instructing pre-collegiate piano students in her private studio, Ms. Tsuruta is Artistic Director of the Odyssey Chamber Music Series (odysseymissouri.org) and Plowman Chamber Music Competition (plowmancompetition.org), and founder of the Columbia Music School.
+In addition to instructing pre-collegiate piano students in her private studio, Ms. Tsuruta is Executive and Artistic Director of the Odyssey Chamber Music Series (odysseymissouri.org) and Artistic Director to the Plowman Chamber Music Competition (plowmancompetition.org), and founder of the Columbia Music School.